Neznany/fluxgym_bucket/README.md

 (I know the script says min_bucket_reso and max_bucket_reso are ignored if bucket_no_upscale is set, but actually it needs to be set as the max bucket size is calculated from it)

-If all images are within one bucket (they are the same size), this doesn't need to be set but if you have multiple buckets it NEEDS to be set.

 Setting resize 0 will **not** resize the input images and it will fit images to 768 * 768 pixel area (it means the buckets will all be created to fit the pixel area, so even if you have 768 x 1024, the bucket will be sized down to 640 x 864 and so your original images will be resized (as the area of 640 x 864 is close to 768 x 768).
 If you for example want area fit 768 x 1024 then you can set 896 as the square area (resolution width) because 896 x 896 is roughly same area as 768 x 1024

 So this it's a good option if you have most images square and then add various odd aspect ratios or say you have 1/3 square 1/3 portrait and 1/3 landscape